solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

 ## Lab 3 - Deploy the Bookinfo demo app <a name="Lab-3"></a>

+We're going to deploy the bookinfo application to demonstrate several features of Istio and Gloo Mesh.

+You can find more information about this application [here](https://istio.io/latest/docs/examples/bookinfo/).
 Note that the few Openshift specific commands used in this lab are documented on the Istio website [here](https://istio.io/latest/docs/setup/platform-setup/openshift/).

 Run the following commands to deploy the bookinfo application on `cluster1`:

 ```bash